dbbaskette/imc-schema/PLAN.md

         -   `drivers`: Information on all named drivers on a policy.
         -   `accidents`: Records of reported accidents, capturing telematics-like data.
         -   `claims`: Tracks insurance claims filed in relation to accidents.
-        -   `driver_safety_scores`: A table to hold calculated safety scores for drivers (to be populated later).
+        -   `safe_driver_scores`: A table to hold calculated safety scores for drivers (to be populated later).
     3. Define primary and foreign key relationships to ensure data integrity.

 ### Step 2: Write DDL for Schema Creation